bmike7/assistant_to_the_regional_manager/README.md

 - `attrm tattletale Mike | jq ".summary"`
 - if your timesheets can be submitted via an API, you can use this as input e.g.: `gitkit sign-off` (with an intermediate step to verify the summary)

-### 🚧 TO-DO

-- prevent LLM requests by proactively looking if there even is a git history
-- look at alternatives for ChatGPT, LocalAI for example

 ### 💡 FYI